Fiddler on the Roof: Act I

-Tevye, a poor Jewish milkman with five daughters, explains the customs of the Jews in the Russian shtetl of Anatevka in 1905, where their lives are as precarious as the perch of a fiddler on a roof ("Tradition").
-At Tevye's home, everyone is busy preparing for the Sabbath meal.
-His sharp-tongued wife, Golde, orders their daughters, Tzeitel, Hodel, Chava, Shprintze and Bielke, about their tasks.
-Yente, the village matchmaker, arrives to tell Golde that Lazar Wolf, the wealthy butcher, a widower older than Tevye, wants to wed Tzeitel, the eldest daughter.
-The next two daughters, Hodel and Chava, are excited about Yente's visit, but Tzeitel illustrates how it could have bad results ("Matchmaker, Matchmaker").
-A girl from a poor family must take whatever husband Yente brings, but Tzeitel wants to marry her childhood friend, Motel the tailor.
+Tevye is a poor Jewish milkman in Czarist Russia.
+He and his bossy, sharp-tongued wife Golde have five daughters (eldest to youngest): Tzeitel, Hodel, Chava, Shprintze and Bielke.
+Tevye explains the customs of the Jews in the Russian shtetl of Anatevka in 1905, where their lives are as precarious as the perch of a fiddler on a roof ("Tradition").
+At Tevye's home, everyone is busy preparing for the Sabbath meal, with Golde directing their daughters.
+Yente, the village matchmaker, arrives to tell Golde that widowed Lazar Wolf – the wealthy local butcher, who is older than Tevye – wants to wed Tzeitel.
+Hodel and Chava are excited about Yente's visit, but Tzeitel illustrates how it could have bad results ("Matchmaker, Matchmaker").
+A girl from a poor family must take whatever husband Yente brings; yet Tzeitel wants to marry her childhood friend, Motel the tailor.

 Tevye is delivering milk, pulling the cart himself, as his horse is lame.
 He asks God: Whom would it hurt "If I Were a Rich Man"?
 The bookseller tells Tevye news from the outside world of pogroms and expulsions.
-Perchik, a student from the University in Kyiv, hears their conversation and scolds them for doing nothing more than talk.
+Perchik, a student from the university in Kyiv, (Note: Most likely, this refers to the Saint Vladimir Imperial University of Kiev, where some Jews were permitted to study under quotas established by the Russian Empire.) hears their conversation and scolds them for doing nothing more than talk.
 The men dismiss Perchik as a radical, but Tevye invites him home for the Sabbath meal and offers him food and a room in exchange for tutoring his two youngest daughters.
 Golde tells Tevye to meet Lazar after the Sabbath but does not tell him why, knowing that Tevye does not like Lazar.
 Worried that Yente will find her a husband soon, Tzeitel tells Motel to ask Tevye for her hand before the Sabbath dinner.
 Motel resists, as he fears Tevye's temper, and tradition says that a matchmaker must arrange marriages.
 Motel is also very poor and is saving up to buy a sewing machine before he approaches Tevye, to show that he can support a wife.
 The family gathers for the "Sabbath Prayer".

 After the Sabbath, Tevye meets Lazar for a drink at the village inn, assuming mistakenly that Lazar wants to buy his cow.
 Once the misunderstanding is cleared up, Tevye agrees to let Lazar marry Tzeitel – with a rich butcher, his daughter will never want for anything.
 All join in the celebration of Lazar's good fortune; even the Russian youths at the inn join in the celebration and show off their dancing skills ("To Life").
 Outside the inn, Tevye happens upon the Russian Constable, who has jurisdiction over the Jews in the town.
 The Constable warns him that there is going to be a "little unofficial demonstration" in the coming weeks (a euphemism for a minor pogrom).
 The Constable has sympathy for the Jewish community but is powerless to prevent the violence.